Disclaimer: This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases at no extra cost to you. [Learn More]

 Preparing the Arcane Circle for Painting

-In this guide, we assume that you have prior experience with building plastic/resin models, and our focus will primarily be on the painting process.
-If you’re new to model building, we invite you to explore our beginner’s guide: Coming Soon!
+In this guide, we assume that you have prior experience with preparing resin models, and our focus will primarily be on the painting process.
+If you’re new to model prep, we invite you to explore our guide on How to Prepare & Assemble Miniatures.

 Let’s dive into the artistry of miniature painting and unleash your creativity!